Nancy Reagan: Breast cancer

 In October 1987, a mammogram detected a lesion in Reagan's left breast and she was subsequently diagnosed with breast cancer.
 She chose to undergo a mastectomy rather than a lumpectomy, and the breast was removed on October 17, 1987.
 Ten days after the operation, her 99-year-old mother, Edith Luckett Davis, died in Phoenix, Arizona, leading Reagan to dub the period "a terrible month".

 After the surgery, more women across the country had mammograms, which exemplified the influence that the first lady possessed.

-Later life
+Later life (1989–2016)

 Though Reagan was a controversial first lady, 56 percent of Americans had a favorable opinion of her when her husband left office on January 20, 1989, with 18 percent having an unfavorable opinion, and the balance not giving an opinion.
 Compared to fellow first ladies when their husbands left office, Reagan's approval was higher than those of Rosalynn Carter, Hillary Clinton, Melania Trump, and Jill Biden.
 However, she was less popular than Barbara Bush, Laura Bush, and Michelle Obama, and her disapproval rating was double that of Carter's.